RedHatPerf/ocp4-scalelab/README.md

 Enter management interface (login `quads` / your-ticket-id = `123456`) and open console.
 Depending on iDRAC version it either opens new window or you need to use `javaws` from Oracle JRE.
 Then reboot the machine.

 SCALE lab nodes boot from PXE by default, but I had mixed luck selecting them to boot from the correct NIC.
+Hitting PXE boot (F12) in the early screen and then selecting socket `Slot 2 IBA 40G Slot 4202 v1031` in the NIC menu worked best.
+Alternatively when you enter Grub command line and type `exit` it sometimes finds the correct TFTP.

 If you're not lucky just map the virtual DVD drive to [rhcos-4.1.0-x86_64-installer.iso](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/4.1/4.1.0/rhcos-4.1.0-x86_64-installer.iso).
 Then, when you're prompted to start the installation add these parameters to the kernel (replace the IP and ignition config as needed):

 ```
 coreos.inst=yes coreos.inst.install_dev=sda coreos.inst.image_url=http://172.16.41.244:8000/rhcos-4.1.0-x86_64-metal-bios.raw.gz coreos.inst.ignition_url=http://172.16.41.244:8000/bootstrap.ign